Instruction and Course Modes

 Mental health concerns may be eligible for a reasonable accommodation under the Americans with Disabilities Act (ADA).
 Visit: https://hr.gatech.edu/resources/employee-relations/disability and complete the Georgia Tech Reasonable Accommodation Form.

-How will student services like advising, counseling, and tutoring be offered in the fall?
+How will student services like advising, counseling, and tutoring be offered in the spring?

 Please visit the Student Guidebook, under “Student Life and Student Services.”

 Will there be any changes to spaces and services available through the Library?